Concorda/auth-restrict-login/README.md

 ### Using restrict login plugin

-When using seneca-auth with seneca-auth-restrict-login:
+When using seneca-auth with auth-restrict-login:

 ```
 ..........